 Admission and tours are available by reservation only to ensure the safety of the birds.
 During tours, learn about birds, diverse environments, conservation, rehabilitation and rescue in hopes of preventing other birds from requiring sanctuaries.

 Admission is free, but please make a donation.
 In addition, bring bug spray, unsalted nuts (no peanuts) and wear comfortable shoes.
 Guests can also hold and feed birds during their tour.

 With a focus on connecting people to nature, Conservancy of Southwest Florida offers hands-on experiences for all ages.
 The attraction has on-site tours, electric boat tours, rehabilitation exhibits and nature trails.
 In addition, visitors enjoy daily programs that provide education and up-close encounters.
 Shows feature birds of prey, reptiles, marine life and hospital work.

 Admission is available on a daily or member-based cost.
 Visitors should wear sun protection and bug spray, and bring water, a picnic lunch and snacks.

 Clam Pass Park

-In addition to beaches, guests will find a picnic area, restrooms and outdoor showers.
-For a day of fun, rent chairs or equipment and soak up the sun.
+In addition to beaches, guests find a picnic area, restrooms and outdoor showers.
+For a day of fun, rent chairs and soak up the sun.
 To access the beach, either walk the boardwalk or ride the tram, and look out for birds, butterflies and mangroves.